 The Basics of Government Marketing

-With a GSA Schedule, you can easily access a wide network of federal, state, and local agencies looking to buy products and services.
-But great opportunity doesn't come without competition.
+With a GSA Schedule, you can easily access a vast network of federal, state, and local agencies looking to buy products and services.
+However, great opportunity doesn't come without competition.
 While you are part of a unique pool of contractors, you still have to compete with other companies for business, and be proactive about advertising your solutions to government agencies.

-However, if you understand the basics of government marketing, you will have a greater chance of success selling your products and services through a GSA Schedule.
-Let's start simple--here are 3 ways you can improve your company's presence in the government marketplace.
+You may be familiar with marketing to the commercial world, but the government marketplace is a whole different space.
+If you understand the basics of government marketing, you will have a greater chance of success selling your products and services through a GSA Schedule.
+Let's start simple--here are 4 ways you can improve your company's presence in the government marketplace.

 1. Consider Your Value to Government Agencies